Cessna T-50

 Key Takeaways:

-• Despite being considered outmoded upon delivery, the T-50 was a substantial commercial success for Cessna, selling over 5,000 units primarily to the United States armed forces.
+• Despite being somewhat outmoded at delivery, the T-50 was a significant commercial success for Cessna, selling over 5,000 units, mostly to the U.S. armed forces.

 See a mistake?
 Contact us.